PURPOSE OF THIS POLICY

 Colorado State University strives to maintain compensation strategies that allow us to attract, retain and develop high-performing employees while recognizing our fiscal responsibilities as a public institution.
 All salaries should be established at rates that recognize the individual's relevant education, skills and experience while considering the salaries of current employees, the compensation rates established by the State, and other pertinent factors.
 A salary decision that creates internal inequity or compression should be made carefully and should include a strategy for remedying the inequity with other employees.
 Compression results where longer-term or more experienced employees are paid lower in the range for the class than new hires or less experienced employees over a period of time resulting in documented retention difficulties.

-The midpoint of the pay range established by the State represents the market value of the position and is appropriate for experienced and fully qualified employees whose performance and experience meet or exceed the major requirements of the position.
+The midpoint of the pay range established by the State represents the market value of the position and may be an appropriate hiring salary for experienced and fully qualified employees whose performance and experience meet or exceed the major requirements of the position.
 There may be occasions when unique position requirements or a candidate's qualifications and relevant work experience warrant a starting salary that is greater than the midpoint of the pay range.
 All requests outside of the established parameters of the range minimum to the midpoint must be submitted to Human Resources for review and approval before an employment offer is made.
+Any request for a salary above the midpoint of the pay range (whether at time of hire or thereafter) will be considered in comparison to incumbents in the same classification throughout the university for pay equity purposes.

 1. New Hires

-Upon promotion from an eligible list an employee and the hiring authority may negotiate a new salary between the minimum and the midpoint of the new pay range, or up to 10% above their current salary, whichever is greater.
+Upon promotion from an eligible list a employee and the hiring authority may negotiate a new salary between the minimum and the midpoint of the new pay range, or up to 10% above their current salary, if greater.

-Salaries of transferring employees may be set anywhere between the minimum and the midpoint of the pay range.
+Salaries of transferring employees selected through a competitive process may be set anywhere between the minimum and the midpoint of the pay range.
 If the transferring employee’s current pay rate is above the midpoint of the salary range, the hiring authority may allow the employee to transfer at their current rate of pay.
 If the employee is transferring from another state agency, however, pay cannot exceed the maximum of the pay range.

 Salaries for voluntary (competitive) demotions can be anywhere from the minimum of the pay range up to the midpoint.
 If an employee’s current pay rate is above the midpoint of the salary range, the hiring authority may allow the employee to demote at their current rate of pay, subject to the pay grade maximum of the range.
 For disciplinary demotions, pay will be determined by Human Resources.